Skip to main content

 Why It Matters

-Lessons learned bridge the gap between programme-specific evidence and organizational knowledge.
-Without deliberate documentation and reflection, insights are lost when programmes end or staff move on.
-Documented lessons enable organizations to avoid repeating mistakes, replicate what works, and accelerate learning across multiple programmes.
-Lessons learned are particularly valuable for scaling — if one programme discovered an effective, low-cost approach to community mobilization, that lesson can inform the design of similar programmes elsewhere.
+Lessons learned bridge the gap between program-specific evidence and organizational knowledge.
+Without deliberate documentation and reflection, insights are lost when programs end or staff move on.
+Documented lessons enable organizations to avoid repeating mistakes, replicate what works, and accelerate learning across multiple programs.
+Lessons learned are particularly valuable for scaling - if one program discovered an effective, low-cost approach to community mobilization, that lesson can inform the design of similar programs elsewhere.
 Lessons learned also satisfy donor requirements for organizational learning and contribute to sector-level knowledge.

 In Practice